The Heirloom Index

 About

-A curated index of the finest blue-chip graded cards ever made — built by a collector, for collectors.
+A curated index of the finest blue-chip graded cards ever made — and a written record of the ones people actually own.

 Telling history through collecting